Skip to content

 Green and beige playground with wheel-chair accessible platforms, ramp, slides, and climbing structures.
 Two adults and one child present.

-Figure 243.
-Universally accessible playground at Aidan’s Place, Westwood Recreation Center.
+The playground at Aidan’s Place, Westwood Recreation Center is universally accessible.

 City of Los Angeles Department of Recreation and Parks.